atbcb/ICTTestingBaseline/docs/9ColorContrast.md

 #### Test Procedure
 ##### Selector
-Select all text AND images of text with:
+Select all text AND images of text that meet the following criteria:
+* The text or image of text is NOT part of an inactive user interface component
+* The text or image of text is NOT pure decoration
+* The text or image of text IS visible to anyone
+* The text or image of text is NOT part of a picture that contains significant other visual content
+* The  text or image of text is NOT part of a logo or brand name

+AND

-* Rendered font size of less than 18 point (23.94 pixels) AND non-bold (less than 700 font weight) OR
+* Rendered font size of less than 14 point (18.62 pixels)  (PLACEHOLDER - Use text size tool to determine font size)

+OR

-* Rendered font size of less than 14 point (18.62 pixels)
+* Rendered font size of non-bold (less than 700 font weight) text less than 18 point (23.94 pixels)

 ##### Test Cases
 ###### Test Case Mode